casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 There are many tools available to send a deploy to a Casper network.
 The simplest method is to use the CLI with the [put_deploy](../../../developers/cli/installing-contracts.md#installing-contract-code).
 If you are only developing smart contracts on the blockchain and not dealing with a full-stack application, this may be the primary way that you interact with a Casper network.

-Be sure to go through the prerequisites from the [installing contracts](../../../developers/cli/installing-contracts.md) and make sure that after doing this you have:
+Be sure to go through the prerequisites from the [Installing Smart Contracts and Querying Global State](../../../developers/cli/installing-contracts.md) documentation.

+Make sure that after doing this you have:
 1. Valid private key for your account.
 2. Funded account with 2.000 CSPR on the Testnet, which you can use for testing.